 Now you've read this Writers Work review, do you think this is a product worthy of its $47 price tag, even if it only gives you jobs and tools you can find online for free?

-Have you seen other scams like Writers Work you’d like us to review here on TheMakeMoneyOnlineBlog.com?
-Scroll down and add your voice to the discussion below.
-We’d love to hear from you!
+Have you seen other scams like Writers Work you'd like us to review?
+Scroll down and add your voice to the conversation below.
+We'd love to hear from you!

 Simon Crowe is on a mission to help as many people as possible kiss their bosses goodbye.